LeonardoBonacci/train-of-thought/README.md

 * Now query the REST endpoint, first to find the machine name, then to query the data:
 * docker run --tty --rm -i --network ks debezium/tooling:1.0
 * http sink:8080/train-stations/meta-data
-* http --follow 3e8d4238240f:8080/train-stations/data/1
+* http --follow 96b52c724a8d:8080/train-stations/data/1
+* or, forget about the scaling and just run http sink:8080/train-stations/data/1

 ## TODO
-* make some data structures time-based (on_route and sink)
 * simplify setup by adding docker-compose instructions
 * use KTable instead of GlobalKTable in 'station-sink' and 'predictor' services
 * make train simulator of wellington